Expected weighted on-base average (xwOBA) is formulated using exit velocity and launch angle, two metrics measured by Statcast.

 xwOBA is more indicative of a player's skill than regular wOBA, as xwOBA removes defense from the equation.
 Hitters, and likewise pitchers, are able to influence exit velocity and launch angle but have no control over what happens to a batted ball once it is put into play.

-For instance, Tigers first baseman Miguel Cabrera produced a .399 wOBA in 2016.
-But based on the quality of his contact, his xwOBA was .459.
+For instance, Orioles third baseman Manny Machado produced a .335 wOBA in 2016.
+But based on the quality of his contact, his xwOBA was .357.

 Watch: Matt Adams increases his xwOBA with a well-struck blast to center field but is robbed of a homer by Albert Almora Jr.